 The proxy manager is also Mac-compatible.
-There is not a download link; instead, you can get it by following the instructions in the photo below.
+There is no download link; instead, you can get it by following the instructions in the photo below.

 Bright Data can integrate with many third-party programs.
 Here’s a look at some of them and what the integrations can do:

 - AdsPower: AdsPower is designed for managing multiple accounts, such as on social media platforms.
 You can change the account with one click, saving time logging into each account.
 It also automates the browser, making it seem like each social media account operates independently on different devices.
-With an AdsPower integration, you can use Bright Data’s proxy network services in AdsPower.
+With AdsPower integration, you can use the Bright Data proxy network services in AdsPower.

 - Undetectable: Undetectable Browser is also useful for multi-accounting, which can be used for social media marketing, ad management, and more.
-Bright Data’s proxy network services can integrate into Undetectable.
+The Bright Data proxy network services can integrate into Undetectable.

-- Apify: Apify is an automated web scraping tool that can integrate with Bright Data’s proxy networks.
+- Apify: Apify is an automated web scraping tool that can integrate with the Bright Data proxy networks.

 - Incognition: Incognition allows you to create multiple accounts as virtual browser profiles, each with a unique fingerprint that makes it seem like you’re accessing the web from different computers.
 Bright Data’s proxy network integration makes it easy to change your location and create custom rules on Incognition.

-Besides these, Bright Data’s proxy manager is open source, meaning that it can integrate into any third-party apps to use as a proxy server.
+Besides these, the Bright Data proxy manager is open source, meaning that it can integrate into any third-party app to use as a proxy server.
 Here’s a guide for how to do just that.